jdomin98/P1-Robot-Program/Keyboard_v3.0.md

 while (ros::ok())
  {
-    std::cout << "Type a command and then press enter.  " "Use 'w' to move forward, 's' to move backward, 'q' to turn forward-left, " "'e' to turn forward-right, 'd' to move backwards-left, 'a' to move backwards-right, '.' to exit.\n";
+    cout << "Type a command and then press enter.  " "Use 'w' to move forward, 's' to move backward, 'q' to turn forward-left, " "'e' to turn forward-right, 'd' to move backwards-left, 'a' to move backwards-right, '.' to exit.\n";